 - For long term freezer storage: Wash and slice the celery.
 Measure it out into one-cup or half-cup portions, and put into small plastic bags.
 I use fold-over sandwich bags.
 Put these bags, loosely twisted shut, into a large vacuum sealer bag and vacuum seal them.
 Store in the freezer.
 You can toss the frozen celery directly into soups, stews, and slow cooker recipes, or you could thaw it a bit for use in any hot dishes.

-- For long-term pantry storage: use a dehydrator to dry the salary.
+- For long-term pantry storage: use a dehydrator to dry the celery.
 You can also dehydrate celery leaves to make celery flakes.
 Wash and cut the celery to the size you want.
 Blanch it, if desired.
 Dry it with paper towels, and then spread it out on dehydrator trays.
 Follow your dehydrator’s directions to dry the celery.
-I use an accessory jar lid kit with my FoodSaver to store my dehydrated celery in vacuum sealed canning jars.
+When it’s done, I use an accessory jar lid kit with my FoodSaver to store my dehydrated celery in vacuum sealed canning jars.
 To use the dehydrated celery later, you could reconstitute it or drop it, as is, into soups or other recipes which have liquid ingredients to plump it up.
 You can also grind dried celery into a powder or use the crushed flakes as a seasoning.

 I used the freezer method in previous years, but this year I decided to try dehydration because I am pressed for freezer space and I heard it produces better results.
 It seems counter intuitive, but I’ve also learned that blanching actually helps vegetables to dry faster.
 University extension service guidelines recommend blanching celery to preserve its color, protect its vitamins, and destroy any harmful bacteria that could be present.
 On my first time dehydrating celery, I was in a hurry and I did not check these guidelines, so I skipped the blanching.
 My dried celery looks green enough, and I am happy with the results.
 If I decide to dehydrate more of my celery, I will try blanching it and then compare the results.
 Blanching is also recommended for freezing celery so it will hold up longer in the freezer, but I think that vacuum sealing mine works just as well.